-\begin{proposition} If $M_1$ and $M_2$ are two commensurable geometric 3-manifolds which are both modeled on the Thurston model $(N,G)$, then their algebraic universal solenoidal covering spaces, with their canonical metrics, are isometric.
-Reciprocally, if their algebraic universal solenoidal coverings are isometric then the manifolds are commensurable. \end{proposition}
+\end{definition} \begin{definition} Let $M_1$ and $M_2$ be geometric 3-manifolds which are both modeled on the Thurston model $(N,G)$.
+Then $M_1$ and $M_2$ are said to be {\em geometrically commensurable} if there exists a geometric manifold $M_3$ modeled also on $(N,G)$ and coverings $p_1:M_3\to{M_1}$ and $p_2:M_3\to{M_2}$ which are locally isometries. \end{definition} \noi The following proposition follows immediately from the definition of algebraic universal covering and its canonical solenoidal Riemannian metric:

-\begin{corollary} The commensurability classes of 3-dimensional geometric manifolds (\`a la Thurston) are determined by the isometry classes of their solenoidal algebraic covering spaces and reciprocally.
-Therefore, solenoidal algebraic universal covering spaces are in bijection with the commensurability classes. \end{corollary}
+\begin{proposition} If $M_1$ and $M_2$ are two geometrically commensurable geometric 3-manifolds which are both modeled on the Thurston model $(N,G)$, then their algebraic universal solenoidal covering spaces, with their canonical metrics, are isometric.
+Reciprocally, if their algebraic universal solenoidal coverings are isometric then the manifolds are geometrically commensurable. \end{proposition}

-\noi {\it The commensurability class of the geometric 3-manifolds is determined by the profinite completion of the fundamental group of one of its members}.
-The profinite completion of fundamental groups can detect many properties of 3-manifolds as shown in the papers \cite{WZ1}, \cite{WZ2}, \cite{WZ3} by H. Wilton and P. Zalesskii.
+\begin{corollary} The geometric commensurability classes of 3-dimensional geometric manifolds (\`a la Thurston) are determined by the isometry classes of their solenoidal algebraic covering spaces and reciprocally.
+Therefore, solenoidal algebraic universal covering spaces are in bijection with the commensurability classes.
+The commensurability class of the geometric 3-manifolds is determined by the profinite completion of the fundamental group of one of its members. \end{corollary} The profinite completion of fundamental groups can detect many properties of 3-manifolds as shown in the papers \cite{WZ1}, \cite{WZ2}, \cite{WZ3} by H. Wilton and P. Zalesskii.